IHP-GmbH/IHP-Open-PDK/ihp-sg13g2/libs.tech/xschem/sg13g2_tests/README.md

 | sp_rfmim_cap.sch           | The S-parameters  simulation of a rfmim capacitor.
 Measurements of capacitance and series resistance.
 Three corners available: cap_typ, cap_bcs, cap_wcs.   |

-## Python postprocessing scripts
+## Python post processing scripts

-Since the data from MC anlysis are exported into a CSV file some python scripts are provided in order to postporocess and visualize the data (usually in a form of a histogram).
+Since the data from MC analysis are exported into a CSV file some python scripts are provided in order to post process and visualize the data (usually in a form of a histogram).
 The common use of a scrip is